-The ChroMedX "AUF" (Automated UltraFiltration) cartridge provides a simple inexpensive way of preparing samples for analysis of free hormones and therapeutic drugs in a matter of minutes.
-The cartridge can be part of a fully automated immunoassay system, a stand-alone processing workstation or as a simple manual sample preparation procedure.
-The "AUF" technology employs a novel automated system of ultrafiltration which replaces the existing centrifugation techniques that are manual and time consuming.
-The cartridge contains both a bundle of hollow fiber membranes and an innovative dead-end air chamber.
-When a serum/plasma sample is injected into the cartridge by a positive displacement pipette, the dead-end chamber acts as a spring and allows multiple passes of the serum/plasma over the hollow fiber membranes, thereby unplugging the membrane pores.
-Samples, prepared using the "AUF", are free of chemical species bound to proteins and thus the measurement yields only the free hormone or drug.
-The rapidity and automation of the "AUF" technology promises to alter the way therapeutic drugs are monitored, and the way hormone-related disorders are diagnosed and treated.
+Shown below is an example of the ChroMedX patented AUF cartridge.
+The first picture shows the intact cartridge, which is designed to fit in a standard test tube rack.
+The second picture is an exploded view showing the components of the cartridge.
+The red component is a bundle of hollow fiber membranes and the yellow component is dead-end air chamber.
+When a serum/plasma sample is injected into the cartridge by a positive displacement pipette (through the off-center hole), the dead-end chamber acts as a spring and allows multiple passes of the serum/plasma over the hollow fiber membranes, thereby unplugging the membrane pores.
+Ultra-filtrate can be removed through the center hole.
+Ultra-filtrates prepared using the AUF cartridges are free of drugs/hormones bound to proteins and thus the measurements yield only the free drug/hormone concentrations.
+The rapidity and automation of the AUF technology promises to alter the way therapeutic drugs are monitored, and the way hormone-related disorders are diagnosed and treated.

-Table I shows results of proof of concept testing of the "AUF" cartridge.
+Table below shows results of proof of concept testing of the AUF cartridge.
 It can be seen from the table that the key electrolytes sodium, potassium and chloride, which do not bind to proteins are present close to their original levels prior to ultrafiltration.
 Proteins are shown to have been completely eliminated from the ultrafiltrate and both calcium and cortisol, which are partially bound to proteins, are at their predicted values in the ultrafiltrate.